oracle/weblogic-deploy-tooling/KnownIssues.md

    wm/SOAWorkManager

 **ACTION**:
-   Contact Oracle Support for the patches for bug number 25790276 for your weblogic release version before running the tool.
+   Contact Oracle Support to obtain the patches for the bug number 25790276 for your weblogic release version before running the tool.